Sustainability in BESTSELLER

 - Use of recycled and more sustainable fibres: We have been part of several initiatives exploring the future development of new and more innovative materials and we have worked with our supply chain to get learnings on recycling of fibers.
 Several of our brands have introduced collections containing recycled fibres, e.g. polyester made from used plastic bottles and recycled cotton made from old jeans, and we also use other more sustainable fibres, e.g. Tencel® Organic Cotton, and Better Cotton.
 In fact, more than 35% of the cotton used in our products is sourced as more sustainable cotton (Better Cotton, organic cotton or recycled cotton).
 Learn more about BESTSELLER’s cotton strategy.

 - Collection and resale of used clothes: BESTSELLER works to promote the message to our consumers that used textiles are valuable resources and not waste.
-In 2017, we started a collaboration with Danish Red Cross on the ‘Smid Tøjet’ (Drop Your Clothes’) campaign that aimed at collecting as much used clothes as possible for either resale or, if in bad conditions, recycling.
-Throughout the year, we also donate clothes for various other charity purposes, and resell second hand clothes in foreign markets.
+In 2017, we started a collaboration with Danish Red Cross on the ‘Smid Tøjet’ (Drop Your Clothes’) campaign that aimed at collecting as much used clothes as possible for either resale or, if in poor conditions, recycling.
+Throughout the year, we also donate clothes for various other charity purposes, and resell second hand clothes.

 - Recycling of textile fibres: Almost all collected clothes that cannot be reused are sold to I:CO (I Collect) for recycling.
 The fibres are turned into e.g. insulation materials for the car industry or playground surfaces.
 Learn more about how we handle unsold products.